-Signs your money is diversified
+5 signs your portfolio is diversified

 Make sure your money is properly diversified with this five point checklist.

 Many investors are aware of the importance of having a diversified portfolio, but may be confused as to whether their money is in fact diversified or not.
-This guide will teach you what a diversified portfolio is and the benefits of having a diversified portfolio.
+This guide will teach you what a diversified portfolio is and the benefits of having one.
 It also offers an easy five point checklist to assess whether your money is diversified or not.
 If it’s not, don’t worry, we also provide some advice on how to ensure it is diversified.

 What is a diversified portfolio?

 As the name suggests, a diversified portfolio is an investment portfolio with diversity.
 This means that the investor has a range of different assets in their portfolio, rather than only investing in the one asset.

 For example, if you have all your money sitting in a savings account, you do not have a diversified portfolio.
 Similarly, a property investor who owns numerous investment properties but does not have any other investments doesn’t have a diversified investment portfolio, as they are only investing in the one asset class (property).

 They may, however, have a diversified property portfolio, meaning they invest in a range of different property types such as houses, apartments and land.

 The main benefit of having a diversified investment portfolio is that it minimises risk.
 Like the common phrase “don’t put all your eggs in one basket”, the same applies to investing.
 Because, in the unfortunate event that something were to happen to that basket, all your eggs - or money - would be gone.

 If one investment class performs poorly over a certain period, having a diversified portfolio means you will only lose money on your investments in that asset, rather than across your whole portfolio.
 For example, if you only invested in shares in Australian companies, your entire investment portfolio would be affected each time the market fluctuates.
 However if only one quarter of your portfolio was in shares, only one quarter of your portfolio would be affected.